Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 - Bureau of Economic Analysis (BEA) Reporting

 - European General Data Protection Regulation (GDPR)

 - Annual Delaware Tax

-Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2018 through the Investment Adviser Registration Depository (IARD) website.
-FINRA has confirmed that IARD will be open to accept filings on Saturday, March 31.
+Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2019 through the Investment Adviser Registration Depository (IARD) website.
+FINRA has confirmed that IARD will be open to accept filings on Sunday, March 31, 2019.
 In order to get credit for the filing, please select “annual amendment” when updating the form.
-Failure to update Form ADV could lead to registration or status as an Exempt Reporting Adviser being revoked.
+Failure to update Form ADV could lead to an adviser's registration or status as an Exempt Reporting Adviser being revoked.

 In addition, registered investment advisers must deliver updated brochures (Part 2A) and brochure supplements (Part 2B) to all clients within 120 days after the end of the adviser’s fiscal year.